ThePhD/ThePhD.github.io/_posts/2019-07-23-Proxy Containers in C++.markdown

 ...
 Uh oh.

 As you might have begun guessing from this error message (incredibly slimmed down with all the template spew thrown out the window), there is no way to convert from `const_iterator` to an `iterator`.
-This makes sense: that would violate `const` rules! but, why was _I_ getting these errors in my writing of `basic_dynamic_bitset`?
+This makes sense: that would violate `const` rules!
+But, why was _I_ getting these errors in my writing of `basic_dynamic_bitset`?
 The problem arose from, once again, dealing with the fact that I was presenting an interface that worked on bits, when I was really trying to modify whole words...

 And this leads to very big problems.